-Growing Ranunculus flowers requires well-drained soil and full sun for best results.
-Soak the tubers and then plant then with the roots or fingers pointed downward at a depth of 1 to 2 inches (2.5 to 5 cm), depending on the size of the bulbs.
+Growing Ranunculus flowers requires well-drained soil and full sun for the best results.
+Soak the tubers and then plant them with the roots or fingers pointed downward at a depth of 1 to 2 inches (2.5 to 5 cm), depending on the bulbs' size.

 - Back to genus Ranunculus